Low-rank passthrough neural networks: Experiments

 We applied the Low-rank and Low-rank plus diagonal GRU architectures to a subset of sequential benchmarks described in the Unitary Evolution Recurrent Neural Networks article by \citet{Arjovsky2015}, specifically the memory task, the addition task and the sequential randomly permuted MNIST task.
 For the memory tasks, we also considered two different variants proposed by \citet{Danihelka2016} and \citet{Henaff2016} which are hard for the uRNN architecture.

-We chose to compare against the uRNN architecture because it set state of the art results in terms of both data complexity and accuracy and because it is an architecture with similar design objectives as low-rank passthrough architectures, namely a low-dimensional parametrization and the mitigation of the vanishing gradient problem, but it is based on quite different principles (it does not use a state passthrough as defined in this work, instead it relies on the reversibility and norm-preservation properties of unitary matrices in order preserve state information between time steps, and uses a multiplicative unitary decomposition in order to achieve low-dimensional parametrization).
+We chose to compare against the uRNN architecture because it set state of the art results in terms of both data complexity and accuracy and because it is an architecture with similar design objectives as low-rank passthrough architectures, namely a low-dimensional parametrization and the mitigation of the vanishing gradient problem, but it is based on quite different principles.

 The GRU architecture \citep{Cho2014} is a passthrough recurrent neural network defined as